We made it through TSA and into New Orleans.

 4) You have a personal experience with the city you’re visiting.
 I typically run when I travel and those runs are memorable, whether I’m running in my upstate New York hometown or through a thunderstorm in downtown San Francisco.

 5) You can work off a few of the extra calories you consume on vacation.
 Richard and I enjoyed wonderful dinners at the Red Fish Grill and NOLA.
 Getting out for a run made me feel better about treating myself to desserts.
 By the way, if you go to Red Fish Grill, you absolutely HAVE to get their chocolate bread pudding.
-Chocolate bread putting is warm gooey chocolate goodness, like eating the middle of a brownie – YUM!!
+Chocolate bread pudding is warm gooey chocolate goodness, like eating the middle of a brownie – YUM!!

 6).
 You’re energized to start your day.